olilarkin/awesome-musicdsp/README.md

 ## Tools
 Slightly veering off topic, these are the software tools that I find useful in my audio programming.
 Xcode and Visual Studio Community are the free IDEs that I use, and both are very powerful these days.

 - [Cycling '74 Max](https://cycling74.com/) - Max is a great environment to use for prototyping audio plug-ins.
-There are just so many options for integrating different technologies, I highly recommend it - even if nowadays most of the max patches I make only include a few objects!
+There are just so many options for integrating different technologies, I highly recommend it - even if nowadays most of the max patches I make only include a few objects.
 - [Desmos](https://www.desmos.com) - This is an awesome online graphing calculator.
 Check out some interactive Casio CZ waveforms that I made [saw](https://www.desmos.com/calculator/te4bzpvav3) [square](https://www.desmos.com/calculator/mclynvox0h) [reso1](https://www.desmos.com/calculator/6659cif7oa)
 - [Coliru](http://coliru.stacked-crooked.com/) - This is an online interactive C++ compiler, which can be a very nice and quick way to test out a particular feature of the language, without having to build a binary.
 - [Compiler Explorer](https://godbolt.org/) - Compiler explorer is a great tool for checking the assembly code that different compilers will produce.